mogharsallah/gom/README.md

 ` $ go get github.com/medhoover/gom `
 ___

-For others, since this project is still in beta, you would have to do a manually install.
-Just download the the binary file from [release page](https://github.com/medhoover/gom/releases),
+For others, since this project is still in beta, you would have to do a manual install.
+Just download the binary file from [release page](https://github.com/medhoover/gom/releases),
- rename it, and place it one of your path folders.
+ rename it, and place it in one of your path folders.

 # Config file